RogerJFX/IntelliSearch/README.md

 One last note: I initially wrote Scala code, that would have been easily translated into Java.
 I lost this scope and I am sorry for this.
-However it still is possible, even if it meanwhile would be a real pain in the *whatever*.
+However it still is possible, even if it meanwhile would be a real pain in my holy *beep*.

 What's next:
 -